openid/fapi/fapi-2_0-message-signing.md

 In FAPI2, there is no confidential information in the Authorization Response, hence encryption of the Authorization Response is not required for the purposes of security or confidentiality.
 In addition, to achieve greater interoperability, it is not recommended to use encryption in this case.

-Usage of PKCE in FAPI 2 provides protection for code leakage described in 5.4 [@!JARM].
+Usage of PKCE in FAPI 2 provides protection for code leakage described in Section 5.4 of [@!JARM].

 # Acknowledgements

+This specification was developed by the OpenID FAPI Working Group.

 We would like to thank Takahiko Kawasaki, Filip Skokan, Nat Sakimura, Dima Postnikov, Joseph Heenan, Brian Campbell, Ralph Bragg, Justin Richer and Lukasz Jaromin for their valuable feedback and contributions that helped to evolve this specification.